 If you are someone who gets nervous or easily tongue-tied, talking on the phone may not come as easily to you as it does to others when you're first getting to know someone.
 Don't worry about your skills or lack thereof and prepare for future calls by putting together a list of phone conversation topics in a handy spot.
 A topic list can be jotted down on a notecard or even in a text document on your computer or on the notepad function of your telephone.

 Sample List of Interesting Topics to Talk About

 If you want to avoid awkward silence, create a list of topics.
 However, don't script your conversation; your list of topics should be more like cues of what to say so you avoid the dreaded "um" or worse, the long, empty pauses.
-The following is a sample list of topics you can use to fill in any empty places in your conversation:
+The following is a sample list of good topics to talk about that you can use to fill in any empty places in your conversation:

 - Talk about what interests the person

 - Discuss favorite television shows

 - Fantasy vacation spot

 - Talk music, past, present and future

 - Talk favorite foods, movies and places to visit